Ghoust-Dev/ecommerce_app_test/README.md

 ## Table of Contents

-1- Installation and Setup
+1- Installation and Setup.
-2- Technical and Architectural Choices
+2- Technical and Architectural Choices.
-3- Features and Functionalities
+3- Features and Functionalities.

 ## Installation and Setup
 ### Prerequisites
 - Ensure you have the following installed on your system:
-    - Flutter (for Flutter projects)
+    - Flutter (for Flutter projects).
-    - Dart SDK (if not included with Flutter)
+    - Dart SDK (if not included with Flutter).
-    - IDE or Code Editor (VS Code, Android Studio)
+    - IDE or Code Editor (VS Code, Android Studio).

 ### Clone the Repository
 git clone https://github.com/Ghoust-Dev/ecommerce_app_test.git